Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/makedepf90/README.md

   * We did make a modification to put the man page in `share/man/man` rather than into `man/man1`.

-### Version 2.8.9 for the SYSTEM toolchain

-  * This is a build based on the new GitHub repository.

-  * Even though it claims improvements in the build process, it actually contains new bugs.
-E.g., it adds a dot in front of the paths in `make install` which we had to work around by setting `DESTDIR`.

-  * An improvement though is that it installs the man page where it should.
+  * Tried a build of the unoffical version 2.8.9 from the new GitHub repository, but that build process was worse instead of better.
+Generating the not included configure script creates warnings, and `make install` also tried to install in the wrong directory due to a bug in the generated Makefile.